 News of interest to the gardeners and nature lovers of Connecticut.

-Thank you to everyone who helped with the Fall Plant Sale & Auction in Vernon.
+Thank you to everyone who helped with our Spring Plant Sale & Auction in Berlin.
 It takes many people to pull this event together from getting publicity out, collecting donations from nurseries and garden centers, bringing food and beverages, helping with setup and break down, helping with pricing, recording auction prices, collecting the money, running […]

 THANK YOU again to the dedicated members who help keep CT Hort alive and interesting.
 During our April meeting, we celebrated the 70 members whose membership with CT Hort reached a milestone.
 See the names and some photos from the evening’s celebration.

 This impressive 2-night summer tour is taking shape and will include visits to two spectacular gardens!
 An entire day will be devoted to Longwood, including a return in the evening for one of their breathtaking Illuminated Fountain Performances.
 Another day will be spent at Mt.
 Cuba Center where beauty and purpose intersect.
 The Center was […]